 With a menu of fried and baked fish with fries or baked potato and coleslaw or macaroni and cheese, visitors to the Croatian Cultural Society of Omaha can also learn more about the area’s Croatian heritage.

 The fish fry is known for its large portions of fried and baked fish, as well as macaroni and cheese and dessert.
-The fish fry also features a full bar.

 St. John the Baptist Greek Orthodox Church Fish Fry